Could Your Child's Anxiety Be A Pyrrole Disorder?

 Some medications like prednisone can also temporarily drive up pyrroles.

 Emotional stress seems to drive them up temporarily as well, as can biological stressors like blood sugar swings or gut dysfunction.
-So when someone is under chronic stress they might have high pyrroles, which pulls them into a vicious cycle of stress.

 So How Important Is It To Know Pyrrole Status?